Friday, December 27, 2019

 in all of New England, the Portland-Lewiston Interurban.

-Click Here for the post on how these vintage sills were located, sawn, milled, and prepared for delivery to Seashore Trolley Museum.
+Click Here for the post on how these vintage sills were located, sawn, milled, and prepared for delivery to the Seashore Trolley Museum.

 Here is a series of images and a couple of videos on the delivery of the sills this morning.